City Employee Domestic Violence Liaison Program

 For more resources and information on you rights in the workplace, consult the Employment Law Center to Legal Aid at Work.

 How do I become a Domestic Violence Liaison?

-Recruitment for the Domestic Violence Liaison program takes place once a year during the summer.
+Recruitment for the Domestic Violence Liaison program takes place once a year during October.
 A city-wide email will circulate with guidelines and a link to the application as the application window approaches.
 If you wish to apply for a position as a Domestic Violence Liaison, look out for this email.

 If you need more information about the Domestic Violence Liaison Program, contact the Department at firstname.lastname@example.org.